Item 1.1 General Rules

 Item 1.8 Drug Testing

-- The title or name of any fully drug-tested National competition must be clearly distinguished from an untested meet.
-The contest name must be preceded by the term "Drug-Tested".
-For example, "Drug-Tested National Championships".
-For local meets, it must be made clear on the entry form if the meet is tested, untested or mixed.
+- The title or name of any drug-tested competition must clearly distinguish it from an untested competition.
+The competition name must be preceded by the term "Drug-Tested" (for example, "Drug-Tested National Championships").
+For local meets, the entry form must clearly state whether the meet is tested, untested, or mixed.

-- Drug-tested and untested competitions can be held together and/or on the same day.
-However, tested and untested competitors are to be separated into distinguished flights/sessions as much as possible.
-Furthermore, the tested and untested lifters must be treated as 2 separate competitions, with 2 separate sets of results and awards.
+- Drug-tested and untested competitions may be held together and/or on the same day.
+Tested and untested competitors must be separated into distinct flights or sessions wherever possible.
+Tested and untested divisions are treated as two separate competitions, with separate results and awards.

-- Mandatory testing must be performed on all lifters who achieve a score within the top 10% of competitors in each session of the competition.
-The rounding of competitor numbers in factors of 10 to whole numbers shall be as follows:
+- Mandatory testing must be performed on all lifters who achieve a Dots score (At competitions held exclusively for Masters, Juniors, or a combination of Masters and Juniors only, McCulloch scores are used in place of DOTS scores.) within the top 10% of competitors in each session of the competition.
+The number of lifters to be tested is calculated as 10% of the total competitors in that session, rounded to the nearest whole number

 - 1–4 = round down